 The heritage of the Anthropocene requires confronting the landscapes, residues, health impacts, and histories of toxicity and their impacts on affected communities.
 Toxic heritage often traces the fault-lines of social inequalities as marginalized communities are exposed in disproportionate ways to physical harms such as contaminated water, soil, and air, as well as the social conditions that create harmful environments such unsafe working conditions and other threats to personal safety.
 Toxic heritage is often the site of resistance, resilience, and social action, as communities mobilize to demand mitigation, embrace citizen science, advocate for environmental causes, and document the histories of homelands and neighborhoods.
 The study of toxic heritage invites, therefore, interrogations of the ways in which heritage works in the contemporary world, as well as of the histories of the industries, policies, and practices that have led to such dramatic impacts on the planet and the health of communities.

-The Cultural Heritage Research Center, in the IU School of Liberal Arts, IUPUI, is supporting collaborative research into the origins, consequences, memory practices and activism of environmental harm locally, nationally and globally.
+The Cultural Heritage Research Center, in the IU School of Liberal Arts, Indiana University Indianapolis, is supporting collaborative research into the origins, consequences, memory practices and activism of environmental harm locally, nationally and globally.
 Please engage with our work and join the conversation!